Nursing Transfer Requirements

 Nursing is an intense course of study, requiring heavy focus.
 While our minimum eligibility GPAs are 3.0 (Sacramento campus) and 3.3 (San Francisco campus), we’re typically looking for students who have exceptional academic performance in all of their college courses and have excelled beyond the minimum requirements that are outlined in the Eligibility and Prerequisites section below.

 Our BSN program is designed for students seeking their first bachelor’s degree, with a preference for students who have most recently attended a community college.
-If you already have a bachelor’s degree and are interested in nursing at USF, you should consider our Master's Entry - Master of Science in Nursing (ME-MSN) program instead.
+If you already have a bachelor’s degree and are interested in nursing at USF, you should consider our Master's Entry - Clinical Nurse Leader (MEO), MSN program instead.

 Cares for Others